Reventlow: History

 The younger branch had acquired by 1673 the Danish Graf and on July 23, 1706, to Vienna the Count of the Holy Roman Empire.
 Conrad von Reventlow (1644–1708), Grand Chancellor and Prime Minister of Christian V of Denmark, received the higher feudal rank and was awarded the Liege County of Reventlou - Sandbjerg in Schleswig.
 His son acquired the feudal county Christianssæde on Lolland and the feudal barony Brahetrolleborg on Funen.

 The younger daughter of Conrad von Reventlow, Anna Sophie von Reventlow (1693–1743), became in 1712 consort of King Frederick IV of Denmark and Duchess of Schleswig.
 In 1721 she was crowned Queen of Denmark.
 Other Reventlows were related by marriage to the Dukes of Holstein.
 The Reventlow family counts important personalities of the European aristocracy, including the last German empress Auguste Victoria.

 Detlev von Reventlow (1712–1783), heir of the Altenhof and Glasau estates, bought Gut Emkendorf in 1764, from Detlef von Reventlow Gut Wittenberg in 1767, and the Altenhof neighboring Gut Aschau in 1782.

 The Counts of Reventlow-Criminil with a Danish diploma of 1815 belonged in the male line to the French Marquis Le Merchier de Criminil.
 Joseph and Heinrich were the sons of a niece of Julia von Reventlow who she and her husband Friedrich Karl Reventlow adopted.
 Joseph inherited the Emkendorf in 1828; his descendants sold it in 1929.

+Lensgreve Dr.-Ing.
+Christian Friedrich Klaus Hermann von Reventlow is the current head of the senior line and of the House of Reventlow as a whole.

 Possessions

 Denmark

 Estates currently owned by members of the Reventlow family in Denmark include Rudbjerggaard (since 1891) and Sæbyholm (since 1801).
-Former estates of the Reventlow family in Denmark include Christianssæde (1728–1934), Pederstrup (1725–2009) abd Sandbjerg (1673–1930).
+Former estates of the Reventlow family in Denmark include Christianssæde (1728–1934), Pederstrup (1725–2009) and Sandbjerg (1673–1930).

 A lot of churches has also belonged to members of the family.
 These include Horslunde Church.
-Town mansions of the Reventlow family in Denmark include Amaliegade 12.
+Former town mansions of the Reventlow family in Denmark include Amaliegade 12.